Auestadion: International football matches

 Over the years German national football teams have come to play matches at the Auestadion.
 In August 2019, the German national women's team faced Montenegro at the stadium in a European Championship 2021 qualifier.
 The German team, who were world champions at the time, defeated Montenegro 10−0 with German captain Alexandra Popp scoring a hat-trick of goals before being substituted just before the hour mark.
 The match was watched by 6,275 fans inside the stadium.
 The German women's team had previously played two other matches at the stadium.
 In May 2008 when they faced and defeated Wales 4−0 in a Euro 2009 qualifier.
 In September 2001, The German women took on England in a FIFA World Cup qualifier in front of 7,720 fans.
 Germany defeated England 3−1 with two goals to striker Sandra Smisek, one goal to Martina Müller and a consolation goal for England scored by Rachel Yankey.
-The German women's U20 national team under the guidance of Maren Meinert played a friendly mtch at the stadium in October 2015 against Sweden.
+The German women's U20 national team under the guidance of Maren Meinert played a friendly at the stadium in October 2015 against Sweden.
 Both sides used the match as preparation for the 2016 FIFA U-20 Women's World Cup in Papua New Guinea.
 Sweden won the match 1−0 with the second half goal in the 53rd minute to Anna Oskarsson.
 The City of Kassel arranged for 200 refugees to attend the match.
 In September 2016, the German U21 national team played a friendly match at Auestadion against Slovakia.
 The match marked the U21 national team head coach debut of Stefan Kuntz.
 In front of 6,890 fans, Germany won the match 3−0 with goals to Grischa Prömel, Niklas Stark and Levin Öztunali.
 Previously, the U21 national men's team had played two matches at the stadium.
 In October 2013, Germany played the Faroe Islands in a 2015 U21 Euro qualifier.
 In a close match, Germany prevailed 3−2 winners in front of 8,340 spectators.
 Robin Knoche, Kevin Volland and Amin Younes scored the goals for the home team, Árni Frederiksberg and Hørður Askham scored for the visitors.
 In March 2011.
 Germany took on Italy U21s in a friendly match.
 With 16,368 supporters in attendance, Italy and Germany played out a 2−2 draw.
 Germany took a 2−0 lead through two goals to Lewis Holtby before Italy staged a comeback to draw level with late second half goals to Manolo Gabbiadini and Fabio Borini.
 The attendance for the match broke a German record for an under 21 game.
 On 16 September 2011, the German U17 national team played at the stadium in a friendly match against Israel.
 Germany proved too good for the visitors and claimed a 5−0 victory.
 Said Benkarit scored a hat-trick before Max Meyer and Serge Gnabry completed the rout.